For the

 so what do we do?

-About the worst thing you can ever do, is to give them money.
-The
+Just about the worst thing you can ever do is to give them money.

-The reasons for this are numerous, but mostly relate to the behind
+The reasons for this are numerous, but mostly relate to the behind-the-scenes

-the scenes social problems that giving money creates.
-One of the most
+social problems that giving money creates.
+One of the most common

-common problems is with drugs.
-The worst situation I have ever seen,
+problems is with drugs.
+The worst situation I have ever seen was in

-was in Manilla in the Philippines, where the street children were
+Manilla in the Philippines where the street children were addicted

-addicted to the codeine in cough-mixture.
-Tourists used to give them
+to the codeine in cough-mixture.
+Tourists used to give them money

-money thinking they were helping to feed them, when in fact they were
+thinking they were helping to feed them when in fact they were helping

-helping to kill them.
-Here in Calcutta, drugs are also a real problem.
+to kill them.
+Here in Calcutta drugs are also a real problem.

 Another problem is organised crime and professional beggars.
 All day

-long in the tourist areas, there are women, some well dressed and
+long in the tourist areas there are women, some well-dressed and clean,

-clean, begging for money to feed their babies.
-If you don't give them
+begging for money to feed their babies.
+If you don't give them any

-any, they ask you to buy powered milk for the child and direct you
+they ask you to buy powered milk for the child and direct you to the

-to the closest shop.
-After you hand over the 80 rupees, the women
+closest shop.
+After you hand over the 80 rupees the women take the

-take the milk powder and as soon as you are out of sight, she gives
+milk powder and as soon as you are out of sight she gives it back

-it back to the shopkeeper.
-He or she keeps 50 rupees and the women
+to the shopkeeper.
+He or she keeps 50 rupees and the women get 30.

-gets 30.
 Also, the babies never seem to grow up.
-This is because the
+This is because the women

-women hire their babies from the local mafia.
-In a lot of places where
+hire their babies from the local mafia.
+In a lot of places where there

-there is poverty, the women deliberately and continually have children,
+is poverty, the women deliberately and continually have children if

 In India, the local mafia will sometimes take street children off